JOHN SANBORN | Selected Exhibitions | 2022

 Created by John Sanborn and Mary Perillo, produced by Don Mischer, 13:00

-"Duet", which David Gordon choreographed for PBS' Great Performances series, describes immigrants Mikhail Baryshnikov and Valda Setterfield's experiences of coming to America as they wander through an animated world of their memories.
+David Gordon choreographed for PBS' Great Performances series, featuring Mikhail Baryshnikov and Valda Setterfield

 Fractured Variations | Visual Shuffle

-Directed by John Sanborn, Produced by Mary Perillo, choreographed by Charles Moulton, commissioned by “Alive From Off Center” PBS, 24:45
+Directed by John Sanborn, produced by Mary Perillo, choreographed by Charles Moulton, commissioned and broadcast by “Alive From Off Center” PBS, 24:45

 Created by John Sanborn, with David Van Tieghem, 5:20